-Liver transplantation is an operation performed when a person’s liver problem has deteriorated to the point that it becomes life-threatening.
-It is performed by surgically removing the diseased liver and replacing it with part of a liver or a whole liver from another person.
-The new liver is obtained from either a person who is legally brain dead or from an adult living person who donates a part of his/her liver.
-The person who has received the transplant will then need to take medication for a long time to prevent his/her body from rejecting the new liver.
+Liver transplantation is an operation performed when a person’s liver health is so poor that it is considered life-threatening.
+Transplantation is performed by surgically removing the diseased liver and replacing it with part of a liver or a whole liver from another person.
+The new liver comes from a legally brain-dead person or from an adult who donates part of their liver.
+The person who receives the transplant needs to take medication(s) for a long time to prevent their body from rejecting the new liver.

-Causes of acute (sudden) liver failure:
+Causes of acute liver failure include:

-• Infections such as Hepatitis A or B virus, Epstein Barr virus, cytomegalovirus, adenovirus (and many others).
+- Infections such as hepatitis A or B virus, Epstein Barr virus, cytomegalovirus, adenovirus, and many others

-• Sometimes the cause of liver failure is unknown.
+- Sometimes, the cause of liver failure is unknown

 Chronic liver disease can occur for many reasons:

-Certain liver tumors can also be treated by transplantation.
+Certain liver tumors also can be treated by transplantation.